Recent Blog Articles

 Since the causes of most prostate problems are unknown, you should think in terms of lowering risk rather than preventing problems.
 Certain lifestyle considerations have been associated with lower risk of enlarged prostate and prostate cancer.
 These include maintaining a healthy body mass, exercising, and eating a Mediterranean-style diet.

-Another screening method is the PSA (prostate-specific antigen) test.
+The most often used screening method to detect prostate cancer is the PSA (prostate-specific antigen) test.
 However, many conditions besides cancer might cause an elevated PSA score, so PSA tests often produce false-positive results.
-There are concerns in the medical community that PSA screening leads to excessive unnecessary biopsies and potential overtreatment.
-At any rate, it’s advisable to get a PSA test before you have any problems so that you and your caregivers will have a baseline score to compare to.
+The current recommendation is to consider the pros and cons of screening and discuss it with your doctor if you still have questions.
+PSA screening can lead to excessive unnecessary biopsies and potential overtreatment.

 What is prostate cancer?